 In a word: loaded.
 The plethora of standard driver assistance and safety systems includes automatic lane centering, forward collision mitigation and automatic rear braking.
 You even get a nifty blind-spot monitor feature that can keep you in your lane if you try to cross over the marker and a vehicle is in your blind spot.
 Kia also gives you the option to add onto those essentials.
 Upper models feature items including a blind-spot camera, a 360-degree camera, and navigation-based adaptive cruise control, which slows your speed proactively when you approach a curve.

-The EPA estimates the 2022 Kia Carnival will return 22 mpg combined (19 city/26 highway).
-This is roughly on par with the V6-powered Odyssey and Pacifica but well below the Sienna's whopping 36 combined mpg.
+The 2022 Kia Carnival returns an EPA-estimated 22 mpg combined (19 city/26 highway).
+Fuel economy is roughly on par with the V6-powered Odyssey and Pacifica but well below the Sienna and its whopping 36 combined mpg.
 There's also the Pacifica Hybrid, which features a plug-in powertrain with a useful 32 miles of EV range and 30 mpg after the battery is depleted.

 While we liked the Kia Sedona, it always lacked the presence and features of its rivals.
 With strikingly good looks, a premium interior loaded with lots of tech, and a wealth of standard and optional features, the 2022 Kia Carnival offers a value proposition that could prove tough to beat.

 According to Edmunds’ car experts, here’s what’s new for the 2022 Kia Carnival: